krad213/dto-tool/README.md

 ```
 *jarLocations* - Array containing paths to jar(s) with source model

-*entityPackages* - Array Dependent classes will be searched only in this packages if class is outside of this array, original class will be used in DTO
+*entityPackages* - Array dependent classes will be searched only in this packages if class is outside of this array, original class will be used in DTO

 *classNames* - Array of classes, should be used as "entry-point", DTOs will be created for given classes and all dependent classes